-- If you have DMARC setting on, you will have to Whitelabel to send emails using Gainsight Email Infrastructure.
+- If you have DMARC setting on, you will have to allow a list to send emails using Gainsight Email Infrastructure.

-- If you have "-all" option at the end of your SPF setting, Whitelabeling is mandatory for using Gainsight email infrastructure.
+- If you have "-all" option at the end of your SPF setting, allow listing is mandatory for using Gainsight email infrastructure.

-Domain Whitelabel: This type of whitelabel allows recipient email servers and services to verify the identity of the email sender back to the domain that the sender controls.
+Domain Allowing: This type allows recipient email servers and services to verify the identity of the email sender back to the domain that the sender controls.
 This gives a layer of email authentication that helps in email deliverability.
-With only the domain whitelabel, you are still subject to the reputation of your IP address.
+With only the domain allowing, you are still subject to the reputation of your IP address.